 However, don’t expect to see any headlines soon.
 Not only is the research still in its infancy, the rulers of the kingdom of medicine (pharmaceuticals) don’t have anything to sell us … yet.

-One conclusion we can come to is that, for the most part, we’re living in a huge, balanced, symbiotic relationship with bacteria, and it is this balanced relationship that keeps us healthy.
+One conclusion we can come to is that, for the most part, we’re living in a huge, balanced, symbiotic relationship with bacteria (our microbiome), and it is this balanced relationship that keeps us healthy.
 When one group’s numbers begin to expand while others begin to shrink, then scales start to tip toward the side of illness.

 This is often the case with our gut bacteria.
 Women often report that after taking antibiotics, they acquire yeast infections.
 Your author has personally come down with an eye infection following a round of antibiotics.